Gardener Soul

 Double Pruning for Maximum Blooms

-If your only objective is abundant flowers, you can use the double pruning technique.
-Double pruning technique means you need to prune the plant twice a year.
-The first pruning session is in summer, and the second is in the winter.
+If your only objective is abundant flowers, you can use the double-pruning technique.
+Double-double-pruning technique means you need to cut back the plant twice a year.
+The first pruning session is in the summer, and the second is in the winter.

-In summer, cut the long and whippy shoots back around 6 inches.
-When the winter hits, again prune them, shortening them 2 or 3 buds more.
+In summer, cut the long and whippy shoots back to around 6 inches.
+When winter hits, again prune them, shortening them by 2 or 3 buds more.
 It makes sure the plant focuses all its energy on blooming instead of excessive growth.

 Handling Root Suckers